 Education Specialist Programs

 The Education Specialist (Ed.S.) degree is a unique professional degree for educators that is designed to provide the opportunity to develop a high level of proficiency in the field of study as well as develop research and leadership skills.
-Ed.S. degree programs are offered in nine areas of study.
+Ed.S. degree programs are offered in eight areas of study.
 Programs of study leading to the Ed.S. degree enable students to meet certification requirements for the Georgia Professional Standards Commission as specified in Georgia Southern’s “approved programs.”
 Upon successful completion of the program, graduates are eligible for the appropriate Level Six Certificate.